Things to do on New Year’s Eve in Sydney

 Family Fireworks – 9:00 pm

-They call this the family fireworks as it exists for the little kiddies but really it’s just the entrée to the main course.
+They call this the family fireworks but really it’s the entrée to the main course.
 Four barges and numerous roof tops will be used to stunning effect.

 The Harbour of Light Parade™ takes centre stage (or Harbour Central).
 An illuminated armada of boats and ships will float on by with various designs and messages for all to see.
 Outside of the fireworks themselves, the ‘fleet’ of 52 vessels that make up the Harbour of Light Parade™, is the highlight of this year’s program.
 The boats will be all a glow with the “magic of rope lights”.
 The Harbour of Light Parade™ will ‘sail’ from west to east starting off at Cockatoo Island and finishing up at Clark Island.
 The Light Parade makes a wonderful contribution to the build-up to the main event.